 Set up for any trade show sucks.
 Totally sucks.
 The people who are working are stressed out because of time constraints, and become tired and hungry.
 The last thing we want is to have someone show up to visit while we are busting our asses.
 I, therefore, tell all my people that if anyone asks for me the stock answer is “I don't know, he might be around”.
 Not a lie, and some isolation from wasting time.

 So there I am, trying to get things set up, unhappy with how everything is turning out, seeing how much there is yet to be done, when I hear “Is (my name) around”?
 Instant cringe.
 Leave me alone!
 The person he asked ignores my instructions, and points me out.
 I turn around and see this little muscular bundle of energy dripping with sweat from rushing to get to the event, bouncing down the aisle, tons of luggage in tow, and he says “Hi!
 I'm XXX (real name)”.

 Well, so much for making a mental picture of someone on the phone!

 Two shows later, and circumstances that are too private to discuss here, he was no longer collared as he was when we first met We met, as we had often before, on one of my trips to Florida, his home.

-One long dinner and discussion later, I offered my collar, he accepted, and as of this writing we are going on seven years.
+One long dinner and discussion later, I offered my collar, he accepted, and as of this writing we are going on eleven years.

 Scrappy and I went to International Mr. Rubber in Chicago, mainly for the puppy play event.
 It was almost two years after he had accepted my collar.
 So the time for puppy play comes, and we are having a great time.
 He romping with the other pups, I on the side line tossing the occasional ball or chew toy.
 I had brought some doggie treats (shortbread cookies cut into the shape of dog bones – or at least they all were before the plane trip).
 I call out to Scrappy and he comes over to get a treat.
 A few minutes later I have him balancing them on his snout and tossing them up to catch.